 Tax changes for furnished holiday lets

-If you have a holiday home, changes announced in the Spring 2024 Budget mean you may want to take action before 5 April 2025.
-The draft legislation for these changes was published on 29 July 2024 and provided some clarity on transitional relief and anti-avoidance.
-It also confirms that the beneficial tax treatment for Furnished Holiday lettings (FHLs) regime will be abolished from 6 April 2025 for income tax and capital gains tax (1 April 2025 for corporation tax).
+If you have a holiday home, changes announced in the 2024 Spring Budget mean you may want to take action before 5 April 2025.
+The legislation confirms that the beneficial tax treatment for Furnished Holiday lettings (FHLs) regime will be abolished from 6 April 2025 for income tax and capital gains tax (1 April 2025 for corporation tax).

-One of the Budget giveaways was to reduce the top capital gains tax (CGT) rate on the sale of residential property to 24%, down from 28%, whether the CGT rate will be increased remains to be seen.
+One of the Spring Budget 2024 giveaways was to reduce the top capital gains tax (CGT) rate on the sale of residential property to 24%, down from 28%, and this rate did not change in the Autumn Budget.

-The FHL regime treats qualifying residential short-term lettings as a trade for certain tax purposes.
+The Furnished Holiday Letting regime treats qualifying residential short-term lettings as a trade for certain tax purposes.
 Once the regime is abolished, owners will lose the following tax benefits:

 Mortgage Interest